 - Receive email notifications when your code gets deployed

 We recommend notifying Sentry about a new release before deploying it.
 But if you don’t, Sentry will automatically create a release entity in the system the first time it sees an event with that release identifier.

 The Releases page provides a high-level view of:

 - The authors of each commit

 - The percentage of crash-free sessions

-You can view Release Health data either from the Issue Details page by selecting the commit ID listed under Last Seen or from the Releases homepage.
+You can view release health data either from the Issue Details page by selecting the commit ID listed under Last Seen, or from the Releases page.

 Suspect commits predict which commit caused an issue and who is likely responsible.
 Sentry uses commit metadata from your source code repositories to identify the suspect commit.